simonalexanderson/ListenDenoiseAction/README.md

 # Listen Denoise Action
-This repository contains code for reproducing the papers "[https://www.speech.kth.se/research/listen-denoise-action/](https://arxiv.org/abs/2211.09707)".
+This repository contains code for reproducing the paper [Listen, denoise, action!
+Audio-driven motion synthesis with diffusion models](https://arxiv.org/abs/2211.09707).

 Please watch the following video for an introduction to the paper:
 * SIGGRAPH 2023 Presentation: [https://youtu.be/Qfd2EpzWgok](https://youtu.be/Qfd2EpzWgok)